 How to import exercise data to Strava

-This blog post shows how I uploaded FIT and GPX exercise files to the Strava via custom web application.
+This blog post shows how I uploaded FIT and GPX exercise files to Strava via a custom web application.

 My first plan was to parse FIT files and then upload exercise data to the Strava (create activity API).
-I implemented a first application version of that using FastFitParser (C#) library.
-After implementation I found information about Strava upload capabilities which allows you upload FIT and GPX directly without any conversion.
-This was much straightforward solution so I decided to stick with that.
-If you are more interested about FIT file standard and specification you can find more information from FIT SDK documentation.
+I implemented the first application version of that using the FastFitParser (C#) library.
+After implementation, I found information about Strava upload capabilities which allow you to upload FIT and GPX directly without any conversion.
+This was a much straightforward solution so I decided to stick with that.
+If you are more interested in FIT file standards and specifications you can find more information from FIT SDK documentation.

-During the implementation I found a few interested libraries which helps you to integrate to Strava.
-I didn't use them but you should be aware about them.
-StravaSharp is a Strava V3 API wrapper which makes Strava endpoints and entities consumable in .NET projects.
-RestSharp is simple REST and HTTP API wrapper client for .NET applications.
-Actually StravaSharp is using this RestSharp library behind the hood.
+During the implementation, I found a few interesting libraries which help you to integrate into Strava.
+I didn't use them but you should be aware of them.
+StravaSharp is a Strava V3 API wrapper that makes Strava endpoints and entities consumable in .NET projects.
+RestSharp is a simple REST and HTTP API wrapper client for .NET applications.
+Actually, StravaSharp is using this RestSharp library behind the hood.

 First few words about Strava APIs and documentation.